santosh-narvekar/EXCEL-LABOUR-MARKET-DASHBOARD/README.md

 This exploratory dashboard helps students and human resources from us to explore the wages and the employee composition per industry,

 # Project Need & Goal:
-the head of research has just received the attached labor statistics data from 2017 to 2020.
+the head of research (Our Boss) at maven careers (a non-profit organization helping high school seniors find career paths), has just received the attached labor statistics data from 2017 to 2020.
 Just in time for their next round of high school visits!
-So, we are creating a dashboard that seniors can use to explore wage and employment trends, and compare them across industries?
-And A map integration as requested showing differences in average wages and employee compositionacross states.
+So, Being a Research Analyst at maven careers, we are creating a dashboard that this seniors can use to explore wage and employment trends, and compare them across industries?
+And A map integration as requested showing differences in average wages and employee composition across states.

 # Dashboard Screenshot:
 ![US Careers Dashboard](https://drive.google.com/uc?export=view&id=175PMudubOTnrmiYX2y8OVD5VDLMxDWDH)